DigitecGalaxus/netbooting-thinclients/README.md

 /home/USERNAME/netboot/config/menus/undionly.kpxe
 ```

 Make sure to check , if the menu.ipxe has reasonable content and is not empty.
-Once those files are available and also reachable by your docker containers from the netboot repository, you should be able to spin up that machine!
+Once those files are available and also reachable by your docker containers from the netboot repository, you should be able to boot the test client via network!

-Go to your testclient and boot from PXE and enjoy a fresh built, stateless ubuntu OS!
+Go to your testclient and boot from PXE and enjoy a freshly built, stateless ubuntu OS!

 This project has been brought to you by Planet Express @ Digitec Galaxus AG!
-\
-&nbsp;

 ## Troubleshooting / Notes

 - This Guide has been tested on a lab-environment with Microsoft Hyper-V
-- This Guide does not contain the usage of the caching-server and monitoring features.
 - It shows the manual approach to use the project.
 We highly recommend using a CI / CD Platform that will take care of all the steps above!
 You can check out the associated azure-pipelines.yml as reference.
 - While there may be issues on the first attempt to build a Docker Image, make sure that you remove the temporarily generated files from your working directory when rebuilding the Docker Image.
-If you don't do this, the script ***can*** exit with an error.
 - If you still have problems following this guide or get along with the setup, consider opening an issue.
 See [***Contribute***](#contribute)
-\
-&nbsp;

 ## Contribute